naresh29s/Redis-Datastucture-beyond-caching-telcom/README.md

 http://localhost:5001
 ```

-You should see the **Digital Twin System** dashboard with:
+You should see the **AT&T Network Operations Center** dashboard with:
-- 🗺️ Interactive map showing field assets
+- 🗺️ Interactive map showing network assets
 - 📊 Real-time KPIs and metrics
-- 🔔 Live operational alerts
+- 🔔 Live network alerts
 - 👥 Session management interface
 - 🔍 Asset search functionality